What type of content do you primarily create?

 🧠 Read: How to use voice recording on iPhone for great podcast audio

-1. Locate and launch the Voice Memos app
+1. Find and open the Voice Memos app

 Go to your iPhone's Home Screen.
 Find the Voice Memos app, which has an icon resembling a waveform within a black background.
 Tap on the memo app to open it.